AgentMC/Sao20/Translate/En/Part6.md

 Tsukigake was hiding in the dark in the corner, but if illuminated with a lantern, pale yellow feathers will be seen instantly.
 She could distract them somehow, but calling them would probably result in a negative effect only earning several tens of seconds, which would be meaningless.

-*──Tsukigake, If you’re found, do your best to get to the door at the ground and run away!*
+*──Tsukigake, if you’re found, do your best to get to the door at the ground and run away!*

 Ronye clenched fists hoping her thoughts reach the addressee.